SBeyzaU/Demand-Forecasting/README.md

 # Demand-Forecasting
-Demand forecasting and inventory optimization based on supply chain shipment data
+This project uses Supply chain shipment pricing data on HIV meds and tests to predict future demand